Disability Support Services

 Accredited Schools Online

-The guide was created in part by four experts in the field, who lent their experience and expertise to help us provide students with visual impairments the tips and resources needed to succeed in school.
+The guide was created in part by four experts in the field, who lent their experience and expertise to help us provide students with visual and hearing impairments the tips and resources needed to succeed in school.
 Key updates to our guide include:

 – An extended list of tips for choosing the right college